 In Missouri, courts award child custody based on what they believe is in the child’s best interest.
-The court examines the child’s home environment and relationship with each parent in making this decision.
+There are multiple factors used to determine what decision should be made.
+The court examines the child’s home environment and relationship with each parent while making this decision.

 Child Custody is divided into two categories:

 Physical Custody: Physical child custody schedules determine where the child will live.
-In some cases, the court awards joint physical custody of the child and designates one parent as the residential parent for purposes of school.
-In other cases, the court may designate one parent as having sole physical custody with the other parent having temporary custody and visitation rights.
+In some cases, the court awards joint physical custody of the child.
+Additionally, one parent is designated as the residential parent for purposes of school.
+In other cases, the court may designate one parent as having sole physical custody.
+Therefore, the other parent has temporary custody and visitation rights.

-Legal Custody: Parents with legal custody have the right to make major decisions in a child’s life including decisions regarding health care and education.
+Legal Custody: Parents with legal custody have the right to make major decisions in a child’s life.
+As a result, this includes decisions regarding health care and education.

-At the conclusion of your case, the court will approve a parenting plan that covers most of the major issues in your child’s life.
-At Flesner Wentzel, we will help you assemble and present evidence to the court to support a parenting plan that you believe is in the best interests of your child and that is customized for your family situation to prevent future disputes.
+At the conclusion of your case, the court will approve a parenting plan.
+Which, covers most of the major issues in your child’s life.
+At Flesner Wentzel, we will help you assemble and present evidence to the court.
+Further, to support a parenting plan that you believe is in the best interests of your child.
+And, that is customized for your family situation to prevent future disputes.

 Enforcing Visitation Schedules

 We often hear from parents who are not able to enjoy the time with their children that was set aside for them in the parenting plan.
-This can happen for many reasons including the other parent is prohibiting the child from visiting, the other parent plans to move away, or the child says they don’t want to visit or talk with parent.
+This can happen for many reasons.
+The reasons include that the other parent is prohibiting the child from visiting, the other parent plans to move away, or the child says they don’t want to visit or talk with the parent.
 In these situations, parents do have options.
 Additionally, in some cases, a parent can seek to abate their child support obligation during times that they were not getting the visitation that was ordered.

 Changing Child Custody Plans

 Child custody plans can be changed if there is a continuing change in the circumstances of the parents or the child.
-In many cases custody plans need to be changed as children get older to accommodate their school schedule and after school activities.
+In many cases, custody plans need to be changed.
+As children get older, these plans change to accommodate their school schedules and after-school activities.
 Custody can also be changed if one of the parents becomes unable or unwilling to properly care for the child.

 At Flesner Wentzel, we help clients make sure they spend time with the children they love.
 Our attorneys walk you through every step of the process to ensure you have a meaningful relationship with your children.

-We also help clients protect children when they feel parents are unfit and children’s physical and mental health are in jeopardy.
+We also help clients protect children when they feel their parents are unfit.
+And, we help protect when children’s physical and mental health is in jeopardy.

 If you are seeking to establish a custody plan for your child or to modify an existing plan because the current plan no longer works for your situation, contact the St. Charles lawyers of Flesner Wentzel.
 Call us at 636-442-4529.
-Consultations are free, and we offer flexible payment plans.
+We offer flexible payment plans.
 Se habla Español.